 Symptoms most commonly appear 14 to 16 days (range: 10-21 days) following exposure and include an itchy rash starting on the head, chest, and back, before spreading to the rest of the body (including inside the mouth, eyelids, or genital area).
 The lesions progress to blisters before crusting over.
 Chickenpox is contagious from 2 days before symptom onset until the last lesion scabs over (typically 4-7 days after rash onset).
 Healthy children usually have a mild infection and often recover without serious complications.
 Adults may experience fever and malaise up to 2 days before the rash occurs and are at higher risk of severe disease.

 The most common complications are bacterial infection of skin lesions in children and pneumonia (usually viral) in adults.
 Inflammation of the brain membranes, blood infection, or infection of a joint may also occur.
 Following infection, the varicella virus can reactivate at any time and cause shingles; see Herpes Zoster.

 Need for Medical Assistance

 Susceptible persons (especially pregnant women and individuals with weakened immune systems) who have been exposed to chickenpox should seek medical attention.
-Varicella vaccine, if given within 5 days of exposure, can prevent or reduce the severity of illness.
+Varicella vaccine, if given within 5 days of exposure, can prevent or reduce the severity of the illness.
 Varicella zoster immune globulin can be used for persons who cannot receive the vaccine.

 Observe good respiratory-hygiene (cough and sneeze etiquette), hand-hygiene (frequent, thorough handwashing), and social-distancing (maintaining a distance of 1 m [3 ft] from persons with illness or skin lesions consistent with chickenpox or shingles) measures.